adamtow/actioncuts/docs/index.md

 Follow these steps to embed shortcuts and action blocks into a shortcut:

-1. Add **ActionCuts Embed Comments** to the target shortcut.
+1. First, add **ActionCuts Embed Comments** in the target shortcut where you want the content to appear.
 2. Open **ActionCuts**.
 3. Tap **Embed Shortcuts**.
 4. Select the target shortcut.

 ![Selecting a shortcut containing ActionCuts Embed Comments.](https://adamtow.github.io/actioncuts/images/actioncuts-example-1.png)

-Any ActionCuts Embed Comments in the shortcut will be processed and replaced by the referenced shortcut or action block, provided they exist on the iOS device.
+ActionCuts will now go through the target shortcut and process any ActionCuts Embed Comments.

 ![Shortcuts and Action Blocks](https://adamtow.github.io/actioncuts/images/actioncuts-shortcuts-and-actions.png)

-In the example given above, ActionCuts will look for two shortcuts with the name `AC.Header` and `AC.Application.loop` and will look for an action block called `AC.License` in the ActionCuts Action Block Library.
-If it finds them, it will insert them exactly where the comment blocks are located.
+In the example given above, ActionCuts will look for two shortcuts with the name `AC.Header` and `AC.Application.loop`.
+It will also look for an action block called `AC.License` in the ActionCuts Action Block Library.
+If it finds them on the iOS device, it will insert them exactly where the comment blocks are located.

-### ActionCuts Knows Recursion
+### Handling Nested Embed Comments

-ActionCuts recursively processes the shortcut, meaning if a shortcut that is being inserted into a shortcut contains ActionCuts Embed Comments, those comments will be processed as well.
+ActionCuts recursively processes the shortcut, meaning if a shortcut or action block being inserted contains ActionCuts Embed Comments, those comments will be processed as well.
 So, in addition to the three shortcuts and actions listed above, these additional shortcuts were inserted into the target shortcut:

 - `AC.Application.about`
 - `AC.Application.donate`